Interprofessional student team advances to televised round of ‘Greenlight Maine’ challenge

 “The students may come from different academic programs, but they all have had experience as athletes.
 They understand why it's important for athletes to return to sport safely and brought that into their pitch,” Bassett said.
 “This kind of interprofessional collaboration is a strength here at UNE.
 I’m so proud of what this team has accomplished in such a short time, and I can't wait to see where they go next.”

-The Ready Set Return team’s episode is expected to air early this spring on NEWS CENTER Maine.
+The Ready Set Return team’s episode is expected to air on Thursday, April 1, on Maine Public Television.